 You’ve finished writing your story.
-You’ve self-edited it to the nines, and elicited family members and friends to read your manuscript.
+You’ve self-edited it to the nines, and enlisted the help of family members and friends to read your manuscript.
 It's ready for beta readers.

 The purpose of beta readers is not to stroke your writer's ego.
 Their job is to find your story's shortcomings before it is published.
 While it can be painful to receive feedback filled with a laundry list of issues, it's preferable to see that list in a private message, rather than plastered on the internet as part of a book review.

 However, as with everything in life, this method of weeding out your masterpiece's flaws comes with its own pros and cons.
 I thought it would be beneficial to share the good and the bad of working with beta readers before publishing your book, based on my own and some of my fellow writer friends' experiences.

 Obviously, one of the most beneficial aspects of selecting beta readers to read your manuscript is the potential for free or low-cost feedback.
 However, low cost or free doesn’t necessarily ensure quality.

 You could begin to receive feedback rather quickly, depending on your beta readers' availability and reliability.
 Some readers offer fragments of input along the way, while others only provide feedback after reading the entire thing.
 If you are only looking for partial input on the opening or the first few chapters of your story, you could receive comments sooner rather than later.

 Some beta readers might offer to read parts or all of your manuscript if you return the favor.
 This is a good idea if you don't have strict time constraints.
 Being a beta reader can be time-consuming.
 A mutual beta reading arrangement holds both parties accountable and promotes empathy when providing feedback.

 If a swap goes well, it could potentially lead to an on-going critique partnership arrangement.
 Expanding your author network is always a good thing.
 Swapping your stories with fellow writers is a great way to build mutually advantageous connections.

 Easy to organize